Mobile Home Park Starter Kit

-Mobile home parks are considered the best safeguard to protect your principal and safeguard your nest egg.
-In addition, your profitable mobile home park provide you an immediate and monthly return on your investment and peace of mind for lifelong earning of passive monthly income to supplement your lifestyle, whether you are still working or trying to stay retired
+Mobile home parks are considered the best investment to protect your principal and safeguard your nest egg.
+In addition, your profitable mobile home park provides you an immediate and monthly return on your investment and peace of mind for lifelong earning of passive monthly income to supplement your lifestyle, whether you are still working or trying to stay retired

 • Mobile Home Park Day-Seminar on DVD originally presented at Trump Hotel International Las Vegas by multiple-park owner Laura Cochran, sharing 20+years of park management and ownership experience, including packet of MHP lenders